rparachoniak/ubcs3-Rons-Notes/README.md

 Here is an extra line I added via vim on Jupyter.

-Here is another line added via web editor in Jupyter.
+Here is another line added via web editor in Jupyter (now edited in github).

+This is a line I added on git itself in the editor.

+The notebook is named Rons-Github-Notebook